 Many computer users take advantage of external hard drives to store valuable information.
 They may keep extensive collections of photos, videos, music or other types of data on an external drive rather than use up all of their computer’s internal disk space.
 Storing this type of data on an external drive not only expands the storage capacity of their machine, but it also is a great way to make the information available to multiple users.

 So it can be quite distressful to plug in your external hard drive and be presented with a disk that cannot be read by your operating system.
 Sometimes, issues beyond your control can cause the filesystem to become RAW and unrecognizable to your computer.
 But there is no need to panic.
-We are going to show you how to recover files from a RAW external hard drive using data recovery software.
+We are going to explain multiple ways how to recover files from a RAW external hard drive.

 How to Fix a RAW External Hard Drive Without Formatting